JoseLuizjl/Real-Time-Chat/README.md

 npm install
 ```

-This will install the required libraries, such as Sequelize for database integration and Express for creating the web server.
+This will install required libraries such as Sequelize for database integration, Express for creating the web server.

 ## Step 3: Database Configuration

-In the `index.js` file, replace `database`, `user`, and `password` with your MySQL database details.
+In the `app.js` file, replace `database`, `user`, and `password` with your MySQL database details:

 ```javascript
 const sequelize = new Sequelize('database', 'user', 'password', {